-30 the lapse rate forcing that is closest to the observational summer gradient (4.7 K km-1, Fausto et al. (2009)) and RACMO2.3 (4.3 K km^{-1}) is however not the simulation with the closest prognostic gradient.
+mer is also the case for RACMO2.3.
+The simulation EC-9.8K gives the prognostic temperature gradient closest to RACMO2.3, which is in between the EC-6K and EC-9.8K gradients.
+It is remarkable that the simulation EC-4K with the lapse rate forcing that is closest to the observational summer gradient (4.7 K km-1, Fausto et al., 2009), and RACMO2.3 (4.3 K km-1) is not the simulation with the closest prognostic gradient.

-3.3 Impact of the EC calculation on regional climate simulation mosphere model (and via the atmosphere to other components) during runtime.
+3.3 Impact of the EC calculation on regional climate simulation

+Next, we examine how the EC calculation in the land component (CLM4.0) affects the simulation of Arctic climate in CESM1.0.
+If the EC method is active in CLM4.0, subgrid gradients in the ice sheet surface budget are coupled to the atmosphere model (and via the atmosphere to other components) during runtime.
 We compare two simulations for this analysis.
 The EC-1K simulation serves as the control as it represents the simulation closest to non-active EC downscaling, which is the standard for most CMIP5 ESMs.
 The EC-6K is used to assess the climatic effect of using the EC method.
 Figure 5 shows differences in selected climate variables between EC-6K and EC-1K.